These pages do not apply outside Great Britain.

 Employment tribunals have power to make recommendations in discrimination cases.

-Under EqA s.124 a tribunal is allowed to make a recommendation to take certain steps within a specified period "for the purpose of obviating or reducing the adverse effect of any matter to which the proceedings relate".
-So recommendations can help prevent similar types of discrimination occurring in future.
+Under EqA s.124 (as amended by s.2 Deregulation Act 2015) a tribunal is allowed to make a recommendation to take certain steps within a specified period "for the purpose of obviating or reducing the adverse effect on the claimant of any matter to which the proceedings relate".
+Accordingly recommendations can help prevent similar types of discrimination against the claimant occurring in future.

 Crisp v Iceland Frozen Foods Ltd EqLR 618, Employment Tribunal.